STEALTHTEMP1/openwebui-installer/README.md

 ## 🗂️ Docker Image Caching

 GitHub Actions builds development images and pushes them to GitHub Container Registry.
 These cached images can dramatically reduce setup time.
 See [DevOps/REGISTRY_CACHING.md](DevOps/REGISTRY_CACHING.md) for details on using the registry and overriding image tags with environment variables.

+## 🤖 Automated PR Merging

+When you push to `develop` or any `phase-*` branch, `.github/workflows/auto-pr-merge.yml` automatically creates a pull request if one does not already exist.
+After all required checks pass, the PR is merged and the branch is deleted.

+The workflow authenticates using the `GH_AUTOMATION_TOKEN` secret described above.

 ---